For most UK stock market investors, 2018 was not a year to celebrate.

 And so, under a set of quite reasonable assumptions, the dividend discount model suggests that the FTSE 100’s intrinsic value is just over 10,000.

-That means the FTSE 100, at today’s price of 7,134, is trading at a discount of almost 30% to estimated intrinsic value.
+That means the FTSE 100, at today’s price of 7,134, is trading at a discount of almost 30% to the estimated intrinsic value.

 Can the FTSE 100’s intrinsic value really be as high as 10,000?

-Obviously I don’t have a crystal ball, but yes, I think the FTSE 100’s current intrinsic value could be as high as 10,000.
+Obviously, I don’t have a crystal ball, but yes, I think the FTSE 100’s current intrinsic value could be as high as 10,000.

 For example, the FTSE 100 has been range-bound (approximately) between 3,500 and 7,000 for more than 20 years.

 For entirely sensible reasons, we expect the future to look like the past (I expect fire to be hot because I have found fire to be hot in the past).
-But this doesn’t necessarily apply in the stock market.
+But this doesn’t necessarily apply to the stock market.

 The 20-year period mentioned above started in 1999 with the FTSE 100 at 7,000 and with a dividend yield of just 2%.
 At that point, the index was massively overvalued and had an estimated intrinsic value (according to the above dividend discount model) of just 4,300.